How to form a new CTC Member Group

 In order to qualify for the above, all we ask in return is that your Group abides by the guidelines laid down in CTC’s Policy Handbook.
 This includes appointing a Chair, Secretary and Treasurer, as well as other officers.
 And we’d also like you to hold an AGM every October and complete a short Annual Return and a set of accounts afterwards so we know what your Group has been up to over the previous 12 months.

-Information on exactly how to go about forming the Group is included in the Policy Handbook or contact Julie Rand for further information and advice.
+Information on exactly how to go about forming the Group is included in the Policy Handbook on page 7 or contact the Member Group Coordinator for further information and advice.

-If you think the above bureaucracy would be too much for your Group to cope with, but you would still like to be part of the CTC family, the other option is to become an informal CTC Member Group – in order to this, you must be connected to a formal Group which will have control over your activities but otherwise there is no other paperwork to deal with.
-However, your Group will not be eligible for some of the benefits listed above such as the grant.
+If you think the above bureaucracy would be too much for your Group to cope with, but you would still like to be part of the CTC family, the other option is to become an informal CTC Member Group – in order to do this, you must be connected to a formal Group which will monitor your activities but otherwise there is no other paperwork to deal with.
+However, your Group will not be eligible for some of the benefits listed above such as the grant and should not organise events, or seek publicity.
+Again, the differences between the two types of group are covered in the Policy Handbook.

 Cyclists from Cycle Bristol CTC on a club ride